intelzombi/BerryPie/README.md

   it has the complete model and material definitions for a complete scene.

 - Header and Source: These contain what you would expect.
 BlackberryGrove.cpp is the main rendering engine core.
-The other files are all the supporting functions; Scenegraph, ModelManager, ResourceManager, EffectsManager, Camera, Light.
+The other files are all the supporting functions:
+  - Scenegraph
+  - ModelManager
+  - ResourceManager
+  - EffectsManager
+  - Camera
+  - Light.

 A couple of other items you might find interesting.
   - I added a shuttle class.
 This will look a lot like a camera from a transform perspective but it is something that is attached to a model and then can be controlled with user input.
 In the Ghost_Plane_Game.ax (the default) scene the Plane has an associated shuttle attached you can see how it works.